Derived categories of (one-sided) exact categories and their localizations: Percolating subcategories and complexes

 \section{Percolating subcategories and complexes}

-In \cite{HenrardVanRoosmalen19}, we considered the localization of a right exact category $\EE$ with respect to a right percolating subcategory $\AA$.
+In \cite{HenrardvanRoosmalen19}, we considered the quotient $\EE / \AA$ of a deflation-exact category $\EE$ with respect to a deflation-percolating subcategory $\AA \subseteq \EE$.
 We showed that the quotient $\EE/\AA$ can be obtained by localizing $\EE$ with respect to a right multiplicative system $S_{\AA}$.
-Moreover, the quotient $\EE/\AA$ inherits a natural right exact structure.
+The quotient $\EE / \AA$ has a deflation-exact structure whose conflations are given (up to isomorphism) by the images of the conflations in $\EE$ under the quotient functor $Q\colon \EE \to \EE / \AA$.

-The category $\Cb(\EE)$ of bounded cochain complexes in $\EE$ can be endowed with a right exact structure by extending the structure of $\EE$ degreewise.
-In this section we show that $\Cb(\AA)$ is a right percolating subcategory of $\Cb(\EE)$ and that the categories $\Cb(\EE/\AA)$ and $\Cb(\EE)/\Cb(\AA)$ are equivalent.
+The category $\Cb(\EE)$ of bounded cochain complexes in $\EE$ can be endowed with a deflation-exact structure by extending the structure of $\EE$ degree-wise.
+In this section we show that $\Cb(\AA)$ is a deflation-percolating subcategory of $\Cb(\EE)$, and that the natural functor $\Cb(\EE) /\Cb(\AA) \to \Cb(\EE/ \AA)$ is an exact equivalence.